 The dam and its associated industries were therefore important to the village and its development from the mid-19th century through the mid-20th century.
 The Hands Mill Dam is important locally and to Vermont due to its harnessing of water power and development, and its association with the village that grew up around it.
 This review therefore recommends that the dam is a significant historic resource eligible for inclusion on the National Register of Historic Places.
 The dam is recommended as eligible under Criterion A for its association with the broad pattern of historic development of 19th century villages and industry in Vermont, and also under Criterion C because the dam embodies the distinctive characteristics of type, period and a method of construction.
 The site retains its integrity of location, design, setting, materials, workmanship, feeling and association.
+The dam, along with its connected mill foundation are recommended as eligible as part of a larger Washington Village National Register Historic District (Appendix II).

-Based on the recommended significance and National Register eligibility, this assessment recommends that the removal of the dam will result in an Adverse Effect on historic resources.
+Based on the recommended significance and National Register eligibility, this assessment recommends that the removal of the dam and mill foundation will result in an Adverse Effect on historic resources.
 To assist in mitigating the adverse effect, this review therefore recommends the completion of a Division for Historic Preservation Historic Resources Documentation Package (HRDP) to fully document the resource.
 This Historic Resources Assessment contains the majority of the components of the Documentation Package; additional photographs keyed to plans/maps along with a photograph index can be created to complete the documentation package.
-Additional photographs during the dewatering/deconstruction/sediment removal process, are recommended if any unknown details about the dam are exposed.
+Additional photographs during the dewatering/deconstruction/sediment removal process, are recommended in case any unknown details about the dam are exposed.
 Potential features may include gate structures, penstock or flume remains, and timbers left from the previous crib dam.